E3SM-Project/polaris/docs/tutorials/dev_add_test_group.md

         openmp_threads : int, optional
             the number of OpenMP threads the step will use

-        nu : float, optional
-            the viscosity (if different from the default for the test group)

-        run_time_steps : int, optional
-            Number of time steps to run for
         """
         self.resolution = resolution
-        self.run_time_steps = run_time_steps
         super().__init__(test_case=test_case, name=name, subdir=subdir,
                          ntasks=ntasks, min_tasks=min_tasks,
                          openmp_threads=openmp_threads)